aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

-# Step 4: Introducing sensAI
+# Step 5: Introducing sensAI

-In this step, we will switch from using scikit-learn as our main framework to sensAI, the Python library for sensible AI. sensAI is a high-level framework which provides convenient abstractions that support a variety of machine learning libraries (scikit-learn and PyTorch being perhaps the most relevant ones).
+In this step, we will switch from using scikit-learn as our main framework to [sensAI](https://github.com/jambit/sensAI), the Python library for sensible AI. sensAI is a high-level framework which provides convenient abstractions that support a variety of machine learning libraries (scikit-learn and PyTorch being perhaps the most relevant ones).